Political Science (POLS)

 - For Writing Intensive courses in the Department of Political Science, please contact a departmental advisor.

 1301.
 [GOVT 2306] American Government, Organization (3).
 Constitutions and organization of the governments of the United States, the states in general, and Texas in particular.
-Partially fulfills core United States and Texas Government requirement.
+Partially fulfills core Government/Political Science requirement.

 2302.
 [GOVT 2305] American Public Policy (3).
 Completion of POLS 1301 not required but strongly recommended before enrolling in POLS 2302.
 The policy-making process in the governments of the United States, the states in general, and Texas in particular.
-Partially fulfills core United States and Texas Government requirement.
+Partially fulfills core Government/Political Science requirement.

 3300.
 Selected Topics in Political Science (3).
 Topics of contemporary interest, varying from semester to semester.
 Consult the department for current topic.
 Open to all students.
 Repeatable up to 12 hours subject to approval from the department undergraduate advisor.

 3310.
 Introduction to Political Analysis (3).
 Survey of methods of and approaches to the study of politics and their underlying assumptions as they apply to the major concepts of the discipline.

 3312.
 Game Theory (3).
 Introduces students to positive political theory through games of strategy so students can discuss the problems of contemporary democracy and international relations.

 3317.
 Campaigns and Elections (3).
 Examines what candidates and campaigns think and do to attract the support of voters.

 3318.
 Public Opinion (3).
 Examines the origins, stability, and meaning of public opinion.

 3319.
 Political Behavior (3).
 Examines the actions of political citizens as they interact with the political world through voting, joining political parties, and consuming mass media.